-One of the most common pieces of advice you may have heard from well-wishers is to drink plenty of water every day to stay healthy throughout pregnancy.
-Drinking enough water keeps you hydrated, detoxified, and active.
+One of the most common advice you may have heard from well-wishers is to drink plenty of water daily to stay healthy throughout pregnancy.
+Drinking enough water keeps you hydrated and aids in detoxification.
 However, you might be wondering if drinking hot water during pregnancy is healthy or not.

-While drinking water is essential for your unborn baby’s health and development, drinking warm water adds to the list of advantages and is quite beneficial.
+While drinking water is essential for the fetal development and health, drinking warm water adds to the list of advantages and is quite beneficial.
 It keeps dehydration, weariness, infections, and other illnesses at bay while helping you stay energetic and strong.
-It also protects you from potential water-borne diseases.
+Additionally, it provides nourishment and protects you from potential water-borne diseases.
 So, read on to know more benefits of drinking warm water while pregnant and some cautions to keep in mind.

 Here are some guidelines on water intake for pregnant women:

 - You must have eight to twelve glasses of water every day.
 This ensures proper hydration and healthy functioning of your body (1).

 - Your water requirement may increase with the changes in your weight, weather conditions, and daily activities.